Steve McClellan: DEMO

 In 1999, McClellan founded the non-profit DMAF (Developing Music and Arts Foundation) which in 2004 was rechristened DEMO (Diverse Emerging Music Organization) where he works to promote and educate developing musicians.
 He told Minnesota Public Radio in a 2014 interview that it is not the bottom line, but rather the "street level stuff" that is important.
 He also said to MPR in 2005 that he believes the cutting edge of music "is in the Twin Cities growing immigrant communities".
 Many of The Naked Songwriter series by DEMO were recorded at Orfield Laboratories.

 Despite his stated dislike of recordings, McClellan wrote the liner notes for The Bootlegs Volume 1: Celebrating 35 years of First Avenue, proceeds from which go to DEMO.

 Personal life

 McClellan claimed in early 2016 to ever have voted for only two major party candidates, George McGovern and Barack Obama.
 Instead, he much preferred third party politics.

 McClellan was married to Cindy Lawson, singer and guitarist for the Clams, and they have two daughters.

+He moved to Cloquet, Minnesota, around 2020.

 Brian Lambert of MinnPost describes him as, "dare we say, extraordinarily colorful".
 Jon Bream of the Star Tribune called him, "Quirky, cranky, verbosely opinionated and hugely influential".